foundry2D/Empty/README.md

 ```

-Don't forget to specify in vscode the path to your Up to date Kha repo.
+Don't forget to specify in your vscode settings the path to your Up to date Kha repo.

 When doing a project with foundry make sure to add your [Traits](https://github.com/foundry2D/foundry2d/wiki/Traits)/class that extend Trait in the gameplay folder of the Sources folder and uncomment this in the khafile.js:
 ```